List of Lucchese crime family mobsters: John Baudanza

-John Baudanza is a soldier, who operated in his father-in-law Domenico Cutaia's crew.
+John Baudanza is a soldier, who operated in his father-in-law Domenico Cutaia's Brooklyn crew.
 His father Carmine and uncle Joseph are both members of the Colombo family.
 During the early 1990s, Baudanza worked with his cousin Joseph M. Baudanza running stock fraud crimes for the Colombo family.
 He married Danielle Cutaia the daughter of Domenico Cutaia a capo in the Lucchese family.
 In 1995, he was inducted into the Lucchese family.

 On March 23, 2006, Baudanza was indicted along with his father Carmine, his uncle Joseph, Colombo family soldier Craig Marino, Colombo family associates Craig Leszczak, Robert Podlog and Arthur Gunning on racketeering charges related to operating a "pump and dump" stock scam.
 He pleaded guilty on April 17, 2007, to extortion charges.
 In December 2007, he was sentenced to seven years in prison.
 In February 2008, Baudanza was indicted along with his father-in-law capo Domenico Cutaia, soldiers Salavatore Cutaia, Michael Corcione, associates Steven Lapella, Victor Sperber, Louis Colello, and John Rodopolous on loansharking, illegal gambling and extortion charges.
 He was released from prison on July 31, 2015.